tipofyzik/Analisis_of_mental_heath_in_tech_2016_dataset/README.md

 &emsp;&emsp; 2 cluster: most participants tried to seek for a mental health issue from a mental health professional.
 &emsp;&emsp; 3 cluster: most participants tried to seek for a mental health issue from a mental health professional.
 — "Do you currently have a mental health disorder?":
-&emsp;&emsp; 1 cluster: more than half of participants don't have a mental health disorder, while the majority of the remaining are not sure whether they have it.
+&emsp;&emsp; 1 cluster: more than half of participants don't have a mental health disorder, while the majority of the remaining are not sure (due to the resonse "maybe") whether they have it.
 &emsp;&emsp; 2 cluster: most participants have or maybe have a mental health disorder.
 &emsp;&emsp; 3 cluster: most participants have or maybe have a mental health disorder.
 — "Did your previous employers provide resources to learn more about mental health issues and how to seek help?":